saeeron/bluescape_mini_project/README.md

 # CodeceptJS example

-This repository applies CodeceptJS and WebdriverIO to automated some testing scenarios on https://bluescapeqainterview.wordpress.com/contact/.
+This repository applies CodeceptJS and WebdriverIO to automate some testing scenarios on https://bluescapeqainterview.wordpress.com/contact/.

 ## Installation